 The coin opened in the New Year at $0.08544 and remained stuck in a general downtrend, closing 31 January 2022 at $0.04596.
 February wasn’t much better in the long-running bear market, and the coin was valued at lows of $0.016 by the end of the month.

 On 24 March 2022, Jasmy reached a brief peak of $0.04432.
 However, the descent continued well into April and May, despite a successful launch on Binance:

 Jasmy hit further lows of $0.01748 on 30 April 2022.
 The token then met a new all-time low following multiple market-wide crashes, trading at under $0.00812 on 18 June 2022.

 Some headway has been made in the intervening weeks, but the token largely traded sideways between $0.009 and $0.01.
 As of the time of writing on 17 August 2022, the token was trading at $0.01154, 42% above its all-time low.

 The majority of Jasmy price predictions suggest a steady rise for the cryptocurrency, but none think it will pass $1 any time soon.

-Gov.capital’s Jasmy price prediction for 2022 is extremely bearish.
-The site suggests JASMY’s value will halve in August, and be negligible by September.
+Gov Capital’s Jasmy price prediction for 2022 is extremely bearish.
+The site suggests JASMY’s value will be negligible by the end of September.

 DigitalCoinPrice is more optimistic about the future of JASMY.
-It thinks the token could reach as high as $0.0117 in August (up over 40%) and makes a Jasmy price prediction for 2025 of $0.0160.
-A general year-on-year uptrend is then expected, with the site making a Jasmy price prediction for 2030 of $0.0381.
+It thinks the token could reach as high as $0.0152 in September (up over 30%), and $0.0168 in December this year.
+The site’s Jasmy price prediction for 2025 is $0.0219.
+A general year-on-year uptrend is then expected, with the site making a Jasmy price prediction for 2030 of $0.0521.